REDSIM/VRCLightVolumes/Documentation/CompatibleShaders.md

 # Compatible Shaders

-Install a shader that supports Light Volumes and enable its Light Volumes option if it has one.
+Install a shader that supports VRC Light Volumes and enable its Light Volumes option if it has one.
 Updating the world package does not update the shader on an avatar or world material.

 For a quick world test, create a Material and select **Light Volume Samples > Light Volume PBR** in its Shader dropdown.
 It comes with the package.
 Assign it to a sphere to check the lighting before adjusting an avatar shader's brightness controls.